-We recently wrote about an important decision many brands and businesses face: whether to keep marketing in-house or work with an agency.
-It’s a great post that delves into the various factors that push large companies in one direction of the other.
-If you’re an executive, in-house marketer or part of an agency, it’s worth the read.
+We recently wrote about an important decision many brands and businesses face: keeping marketing in-house or working with a marketing agency.
+It's a great post that delves into the various factors that push large companies in one direction or the other.
+If you're an executive, in-house marketer or part of an agency, it's worth the read.

-In discussing our post internally, however, we realized we left out a large chunk of business owners: the ones who go it alone.
-Often called solopreneurs, one-man or one-woman shows, this group of smart and courageous individuals is actually growing in numbers.
+However, in discussing our post internally, we realized we left out a large chunk of business owners: the ones who go it alone.
+Often called solopreneurs, one-person or one-woman shows, this group of intelligent and courageous individuals is actually growing in numbers.
 According to a study by Intuit, the future of solo operations is bright, as the number of small business owners is projected to hit 42 million by 2026 (up from 30 million in 2016).

-One thing we hear often from solo business owners is that they’re incredibly busy.
-When you’re responsible for every aspect of an operation, it makes sense that there aren’t enough hours in a day to get everything done.
-As a result, time management is a critical skill for solopreneurs to master because there comes a point when you can’t possibly do any more on your own.
+One thing we often hear from solo business owners is that they're swamped.
+When you're responsible for every aspect of an operation, it makes sense that there aren't enough hours in a day to get everything done.
+As a result, time management is a critical skill for solopreneurs to master because there comes a point when you can't possibly do any more on your own.
 The key is keeping your sanity before you move past this point!

-Enter marketing, which every business does, in way way or another.
+Enter marketing, which every business does, in one way or another.
 Solopreneurs, whether they know it or not, have a natural ability for marketing.
-Some understand the importance of SEO and content marketing intuitively, while others have a knack for tapping into their personal sphere of contacts to drum up business.
-But you don’t start a business of any size without the understanding that marketing is important.
+Some intuitively understand the importance of SEO and content marketing, while others have a knack for tapping into their personal sphere of contacts to drum up business.
+But you don't start a business of any size without the understanding that marketing is essential.

 What solopreneurs don't usually have is time to execute and deliver the marketing campaigns their business deserves.
 Because at the end of the day, time is money, and while you spend hours and hours on marketing, you're losing time during which you could be delivering products or services.